Tiger's back: Woods thrills patrons with Masters birdie

 After five straight pars — he just missed a birdie at the tough No. 5 hole when a 15-foot putt lipped out — Woods delivered a vintage tee shot at the par-3 sixth.

-The ball climbed up a ridge on the green and stopped 2 feet short of the flag, leaving Woods with a tap-in to push his score to 1-under.
+The ball climbed up a ridge on the green and stopped 2 feet short of the flag, leaving Woods with nothing more than a tap-in to push his score to 1-under.

-Woods made a sloppy bogey at the par-5 eighth, where a poor wedge shot and errant chip led to a 6.
-But he bounced back with a tricky downhiller from 8 feet to save par at No. 9.

-Woods made the turn with an even-par 36, leaving him three strokes behind early leader Joaquin Niemann.
+That was good enough to put him on the leaderboard, right behind co-leaders Harry Higgs and Talor Gooch.

 Wearing a pink shirt and black pants, Woods was greeted by thunderous applause when his name was announced to a huge gallery surrounding the first tee.